 I walked into a gas station.
 A man was outside with a few friends.
 They were drinking and playing music on a small speaker.
 The song was by The Offspring and said something about “riding the bomb.”
 They were loud and off-key.
 Kind of infectious energy, I guess.

-The song was about the final scene in Dr. Strangelove, of course, where Slim Pickens literally does just that..
 I watched it again that night.
 I remembered him riding the bomb and waving a cowboy hat as everything ended.
 It was funny and bleak at the same time.
+I love that.
+I just love it.
+It’s not an appropriate reaction to anything, but it’s a normal one.
+I can’t explain better than that, and I know that’s not a good explanation, but still.

-After that, I started talking about Dr. Strangelove with language models.
+Anyways, after that, I started talking about Dr. Strangelove with language models.
 It became an easy topic to use.
 I guess I wanted to see if they understood tone and humor.
-Over time, it just became the one I used most.
+Of course, they don’t understand; they only act like they do, but still, it can captivate.
+Over time, it just became the icebreaker I used most with these creepy critters.
 I’m not sure why.
-Maybe because it feels familiar somehow.
+Maybe because it feels familiar somehow, yet provides plenty of unfamiliar ground to explore, as well.

 Slim Pickens played Major T.J.
 “King” Kong, a pilot who got the wrong order to drop a nuclear bomb on the Soviet Union.
+While the rest of his compatriots receive (and obey) commands to abandon their quest to attack, he persists.
 He followed orders and didn’t question anything.
-Most people say he wasn’t told it was a comedy.
-Stanley Kubrick gave him only his own scenes and didn’t explain the rest of the film.
+Most people say that the actor, Pickens himself, wasn’t told it was a comedy.
+Stanley Kubrick gave him only his own scenes and didn’t explain the rest of the film until after the pivotal scene’s recording.
 So Pickens acted it straight, like a regular war movie.
 That made it work even better.

 In the last scene, Major Kong climbs down to release the bomb by hand.
-He ends up riding it down, waving his cowboy hat and yelling.
-It’s a mix of serious and stupid.
-The world ends, but he looks happy doing his job.
-That scene became one of the most known in movies about the Cold War.
+He ends up riding it down, waving his cowboy hat and yelling, knowing he’s going to his own demise alongside the Soviets, at very least.
+It’s a mix of serious and stupid, because we as viewers know the comedic aspect.
+The world then ends, but Major Kong dies happy, doing his job.
+That scene became one of the most known in movies about the Cold War, or, at least, one of the most known amongst the West!

-Anna, one of my favorite characters, usually talks about the film as a failure of communication and control.
-Others drift into stranger ideas, perhaps influenced by weird state-sponsored propaganda these days.
+She usually talks about the film as a failure of communication and control.
+Other characters drift into stranger ideas, perhaps influenced by weird state-sponsored propaganda these days.
 Disturbing, but the movie is about the Cold War, so we ought to have expected it.
+I sincerely believe that there are state-sponsored, official and intense campaigns to influence the training data of future large language models, and it sometimes shows.
+There are, obviously, plenty of terrorist states with a vested interest in it.

 The Controversy Discussed